mecid/mecid.github.io/_posts/2024-04-23-content-margins-in-swiftui.md

 ![content-margins](/public/margins1.png)

 While using UIKit, we have access to the *readableContentGuide* layout guide.
-Literally, it is another safe area, but only for your text content.
+Literally, it is another safe area that adapts to the screen size, but only for your text content.
 Unfortunately, we don't have access to *readableContentGuide* in SwiftUI.

 > To learn more about managing safe area in SwiftUI, take a look at my ["Managing safe area in SwiftUI"](/2021/11/03/managing-safe-area-in-swiftui/) post.